QWxleA/quartz/content/index.md

 public: true
 ---
 > [!abstract] About
 > Hi!
-My online persona is Alex Qwxlea and these are my public notes, or [[digital garden]], if you will.
+My online persona is Alex Qwxlea and these are my public notes.
 The fields that currently interest me:

 - Note taking [notetaking](tags/notetaking)
 - Sleep [sleep](/tags/sleep)
 - Music [jazz](/tags/jazz)

+Or you can just start here: [[Keyword Index]]

 This site is a reboot of my [Obsidian](https://obsidian.md) public site, which was nice, but not doing it anymore.